 Hampton University is among your top options if you're planning on studying Public Relations & Advertising.
-Hampton University public relations & advertising majors receive 3.6% more than the standard public relations grad.
+Soon after graduation, Public Relations students typically make an average of $43,167 in their early careers.
 Positioned in Hampton, Virginia, this school is a strong choice for students who enjoy the excitement of a significant city.

 The University of Tampa is among your best bets if you want to study Public Relations & Advertising.
-Students who graduate from the Public Relations program make around $34,158 for their early career and $69,440 in their mid career.
+Students from the Public Relations & Advertising degree program at The University of Tampa make 0.9% more than the average college grad with the same degree.
 The surrounding area of a big city is wonderful for students trying to find adequate chances for social networking, experience, and discovery.

 The campus at this school is highly diverse and welcomes undergrads from over 46 U.S. states and 47 nations around the world.
-If you are interested in U of Tampa, hit the books.
-The usual SAT score of applicants is 1,075.
+U of Tampa's women's volleyball team is a goliath you're sure to love experiencing.
 Videos from U of Tampa could be a good way to explore university.